akka/akka/akka-docs/src/main/paradox/actors-typed.md

 The next example demonstrates some important patterns:

 * Using a sealed trait and case class/objects to represent multiple messages an actor can receive
-* Handle incoming messages of different types by using `adapter`s
+* Handle sessions by using child actors
 * Handling state by changing behavior
 * Using multiple typed actors to represent different parts of a protocol in a type safe way